MichaelSebsbe/Bookie/ReadMe.md

 #  BOOKIE
-A book summary App, use to write your summaries in an organized way so you dont forget the contents of a book you read.
+A book summary App, use to write your summaries in an organized way so you dont forget the contents of a book you read and export it the summary as a pdf File.

 # Implemntation
     - Core Data for saving notes